Pius Schwert

 Pius Louis Schwert (November 22, 1892 – March 11, 1941) was an American politician and professional baseball player.
 He played for the New York Yankees of Major League Baseball and was a member of the United States House of Representatives from from 1939 to 1941.

 A member of the Democratic Party, Schwert was elected county clerk of Erie County in 1933 and reelected in 1936.
 He was elected to Congress in 1938 and reelected in 1940.
 Schwert died following a heart attack as he was giving a speech on March 11, 1941.

 Early life

 Schwert was born in Angola, New York, on November 22, 1892.
-He was the only child of Louisa and Julius Schwert, who was the town supervisor of Evans, New York.
+He was the only child of Louisa Ahlers and Julius Marcus Schwert, who was the town supervisor of Evans, New York.
 He attended Angola High School in Angola, until he transferred to Lafayette High School in Buffalo, New York, in 1909.
 He played as a catcher on the baseball teams of both high schools, and played semi-professional baseball on the weekends.
 Schwert graduated from Lafayette in 1910.